 Always wear your functional seatbelt, which includes the lap belt and shoulder harness, and require your passengers to wear their seatbelts at all times.
 Children should be placed in appropriate child seats and should not be allowed to sit in the front passenger seat until they reach an appropriate age.

 Always pay attention when driving your vehicle.
 It is recommended that you check your mirrors at least every 5 to 8 seconds while driving.
 It is also strongly suggested that you avoid talking on your cell phone when behind the wheel.
-Some studies suggest that a distracted driver on a cell phone is as impaired as a drunk driver.
+Some studies indicate that a distracted driver on a cell phone is as impaired as a drunk driver.

 Be sure to slow down in the rain!
-Florida has a lot of rain and the roads can get extremely slippery.
+Florida has a lot of rain, and the roads can get extremely slippery.
 When it first begins to rain, water, oil and debris build-up on the surface of the road and can make for hazardous driving conditions.
 Hydroplaning can occur when a layer of water builds between the rubber tires of a vehicle and the road surface, leading to the loss of traction and prevents the vehicle from responding to controls such as steering, braking or accelerating.

 Never exceed the posted speed limit.
-According to the 2009 Florida Driver’s Handbook, it is recommended that you maintain a following distance of at least 2 seconds behind the vehicle in front of you.
+According to the 2009 Florida Driver’s Handbook, it is recommended that you maintain the following distance of at least 2 seconds behind the vehicle in front of you.
 If the road or weather conditions are not ideal, double your following time.

 - When you are approaching a green light you should be prepared for it to turn red

-- When you are stopped at a red light and it turns green, proceed slowly and look in both directions for vehicles that may have entered the intersection;
+- When you are stopped at a red light, and it turns green, proceed slowly and look in both directions for vehicles that may have entered the intersection

-- A yellow light means “proceed with caution”.
+- A yellow light means “proceed with caution”

 Finally, many collisions occur when a driver is mad, driving aggressively, or upset with other drivers on the road.
 It is important to remain calm and rational when behind the wheel and to be respectful of other drivers.
 Safety should be everyone’s No. 1 concern when driving.